Profile Picture

 About Me

-PhD in Human-AI Interaction with experience in designing and evaluating user interaction with machine learning classifiers, large language models and conversational agents.
+I am a PhD in Human-AI Interaction with experience in designing and evaluating user interaction with machine learning classifiers, large language models and conversational agents.

 Skills